 I loooove me some broccoli.
 When it’s cooked, anyway.
-For some reason the flavor of raw broccoli just really rubs me the wrong way.
+For some reason the flavor of raw broccoli has always rubbed me the wrong way.
 BUT I know raw broccoli is super healthy, so I try to eat it raw from time to time.
-Luckily, when I pair raw broccoli with this light and sweet honey yogurt dressing, all the ickies go away.
+Luckily, when I pair raw broccoli with this light, tangy, and sweet honey yogurt dressing, all the “ickies” go away.
 The subtle sweetness and light acidity tone down the super bitter flavor of the broccoli, making a wonderfully light and crunchy broccoli salad.

 The other reason I love this salad, and dressing in particular, is that it’s so much lighter than many other broccoli salads.
 Broccoli salads are often drenched with delicious but super thick and heavy dressings that leave me feeling like maybe I just ate something bad instead of good.
 This dressing, on the other hand, is light and fresh, and doesn’t leave me feeling weighed down.
 YAY.